kirill-grouchnikov/ephemeral/docs/theming/skins/overview.md

 <img alt="Nebula Amethyst" src="https://raw.githubusercontent.com/kirill-grouchnikov/ephemeral/breeze/docs/images/theming/skins/nebulaamethyst1.png" width="340" height="258">
 </p>

-Configured decoration areas will have their background painted by the skin's [decoration painter](../painters/decoration.md) based on the default color scheme of the registered color scheme bundle.
+Configured decoration areas will have their background painted by the skin's [decoration painter](../painters/decoration.md) based on the default color tokens of the registered color tokens bundle.

 ### Overlays
 To add polishing touches to the specific decoration areas, use [overlay painters](../painters/overlay.md).